 AEA Rate & Labor Survey

-Of those repair stations responding to this year's survey, 56 percent said they expect their business to increase this year compared to 49 percent in 2011.
-In addition, only 6 percent expect a decrease in business compared to the 15 percent that expected a decrease in 2009 and 8 percent in 2010.
-Business growth is expected in installations, modifications, upgrades and completions specifically with glass cockpits, ADS-B and Wi-Fi products.
+More than 20 percent of the AEA's U.S., Canada and South Pacific member repair stations responded to this year's Rate and Labor Survey.
+Of those, 62 percent said they expect business to increase this year compared to 56 percent in 2012.
+In addition, only 2 percent expect a decrease in business compared to the 6 percent that expected a decrease in 2012.
+Growth is expected in the number of installations, modifications, upgrades and completions, specifically with ADS-B.

-This annual survey, which is distributed to AEA members at no charge as one of their membership benefits, examines and compares shop and labor rates by national and international regions.
+This annual survey examines and compares shop and labor rates by national and international regions.
 It also shows employee benefit/compensation package information, a profile of technician experience, regional employment demand and a business outlook perspective.
 The quick-glance layout allows repair shop owners and managers to easily compare their businesses to others in their regions of operation.